What Not To Do During Implantation?

 hCG is what a pregnancy test measures to determine a pregnancy, so this is key.
 You want to wait until the first day of your missed period (about 15 DPO) to make sure you don’t get a false negative

-hCG also signals the body to boost progesterone levels, which is something you definitely want and need for a healthy pregnancy.
+hCG also signals the body to boost progesterone levels, which is something you want and need for a healthy pregnancy.

-Even though you can’t really improve embryo implantation, there are some things you definitely want to avoid while you’re waiting around for the deal to be sealed.
+Even though you can’t improve embryo implantation, there are some things you definitely want to avoid while you’re waiting around for the deal to be sealed.

 Here’s what not to do during the two-week wait.